todogroup/osposurvey/2020/questions.md

 * Other (please specify)
 >LH, note for survey coding, 4/20/20 - added "Security, compliance and risk management"

-11. What is your role in the open source program?
+10. What is your role in the open source program?
 * Executive leadership or oversight (program manager reports to me)
 * Program manager
 * Legal compliance
 * Engineering compliance
+* Security team
 * Developer relations, advocacy and evangelists
 * Open source developer or engineer (reporting to the open source office)
 * Committee member
 * No formal role
 * Other (please specify)

+11. In light of recent macroeconomic conditions, what is the likelihood that funding for your company's open source initiatives will increase or decrease in the upcoming fiscal year?
+* Very likely to increase
+* Somewhat likely to increase
+* Neutral
+* Somewhat likely to decrease
+* Very likely to decrease
+* Don't know

 12. How long ago was the program established?
 * 0-2 years